clj-easy/graal-docs/doc/testing-strategies.md

 > * 8g ~11 minutes
 > * 4g - failed with `java.lang.OutOfMemoryError: Java heap space` after ~1 hour
 >
-> This means running these tests on the free tier of a service such as circleci,
+> This means running these tests on the free tier of a build service can be problematic.
+Free tiers investigated:
+>
-> which has a limit of 4gb, is not currently an option.
+> * CircleCI - ❌ limit of 4gb, Linux, macOS
+> * GitHub Actions - ❌ limit of 7gb, Linux, macOS, Windows
+> * Drone Cloud - ✅ limit of 64gb for x64.
+Linux only.
 >
 > I continue to experiment and will report back.